chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

    The path to the file that contains the encryption key.

 ``knife[:server_name]``
    Same as node_name.
-Recommended configuration is to allow Ohai to collect this value during each chef-client run.
+Recommended configuration is to allow Ohai to collect this value during each Chef Infra Client run.

 ``knife[:ssh_attribute]``
    The attribute used when opening an SSH connection.